Kaoahenrique/hangpy/README.md

 # 🎮 HangPy

-> A modern Hangman game built with Python.
+> A terminal-based Hangman game developed in Python, focused on clean code, modular programming and an interactive user experience.

 HangPy is an interactive Hangman game developed in Python with a focus on clean code, modular programming and an enjoyable terminal experience.